 - Do not be tempted to change the water in the pond, as it will bring only short-term relief, the problem becoming worse subsequently

 - These methods should all be treated as quick fixes, and the conditions that caused the algae to grow in the first place should be improved

 For algae and aquatic weed control options in large ponds and lakes, professional help may be required.
-Suitably qualified operatives can be obtained from National Association of Aquatic Contractors or Complete Weed Control.
+Suitably qualified operatives can be obtained using the Find a Contractor section of the National Association of Agricultural Contractors website or Complete Weed Control.
 There are currently no chemical control treatments available to amateurs.

 Dyofix Pond Black pond dye claims to help prevent algae.
 It works by colouring the water black and reflecting ultra violet rays away from the surface of the pond so that the algae cannot photosynthesise.
 Surface plants such as lilies and reeds will still benefit from the sunlight.
 Once applied, Pond Black will last for several months, and can be used all year round.
 Pond Blue is paler than Pond Black, enabling fish and other aquatic life to be seen beneath the surface of the water.

 Trials at the Centre for Ecology and Hydrology found promising results in the use of ultrasound to control pond algae.
 A device in the water emits ultrasound waves and works by shaking apart the algae cell wall, leading to algae death within 7-21 days.

 There is some evidence that it can even be tuned to different frequencies to target different types of algae, though currently it does not appear to be effective on free-floating algae (e.g. Chlamydomonas and Euglena blooms).
 There appears to be no adverse effect on pond wildlife but more research is being conducted in this area.